-- The details "right", "left", "front" and "rear" always refer to the vehicle in direction of travel.
+- The details "right", "left", "front" and "rear" always refer to the vehicle in direction of travel. - > All dimensions and weight details are "approximate".

 Should the vehicle be subjected to damage due to a failure to follow the instructions in this instruction manual, then the warranty claim is deemed invalid